CIRCT 22.0.0git

 118 """

-119 Represents a complete dataflow path from fan-out to fan-in.
+119 Represents a complete dataflow path from end point to start point.

 120 A dataflow path captures the complete timing path through a circuit,

-121 from an output point (fan-out) back to an input point (fan-in), including
+121 from an output point (end-point) back to an input point (start-point), including

 122 all intermediate debug points and the total delay.